-A role of fiduciary duties to investors, similar to the one of the trustee is carried out by the Representative of the Noteholders.
-As for its responsibilities and duties see the "Rules of the Organisation of the Noteholders", Article 27 (Duties and powers).
-See also "THE OTHER TRANSACTION DOCUMENTS" subsections "The Intercreditor Agreement" and "The Mandate Agreement".
+A role of having fiduciary duties to investors, similar to the one of the "trustee", is carried out by the Representative of the Noteholders.
+As for its responsibilities and duties see the "Rules of the Organisation of the Noteholders", Article 30 (Duties and powers of the Representative of the Noteholders).
+See also "Description of the Transaction Documents" subsections "The Intercreditor Agreement" and "The Mandate Agreement".